 A Step by Step Guide to Creating Macros in Microsoft ExcelJul 09, 2021

-You'll also learn how Macros are created through VBA programming, what they're capable of doing for you in Excel, and some best practices that will help ensure your Macros function optimally.
+You'll also learn how Macros are created through VBA programming, what they can do for you in Excel, and some best practices to help ensure your Macros function optimally.

 Using Macros to Simplify A Repetitive Task

 Here is an example of using Macros to simplify a repetitive task.
 Let's say you want to build an Excel table containing sales data for each month, and the Macros can automate this process.

 Step One: Opening the VBA option on the Developer tab